freelawproject/free.law/content/pages/data-services.md

 <div class="row">
     <div class="col-xs-12">
-        <p>Among others, we have worked with <a href="https://en.wikipedia.org/wiki/Big_Four_accounting_firms" rel="nofollow" target="_blank">the biggest accounting firms in the world</a>, and the following companies, non-profits, and academic institutions:</p>
+        <p>Among others, we have worked with publicly traded companies, <a href="https://en.wikipedia.org/wiki/Big_Four_accounting_firms" rel="nofollow" target="_blank">the biggest accounting firms in the world</a>, and the following companies, non-profits, and academic institutions:</p>
     </div>
 </div>
 <div class="row vertical-align">